mizzx/data-Analysis-R/README.md

 # data-Analysis-R
-Conducted data analysis on Gender-Based IQ and Brain Biometrics Dataset
+Conducted data analysis on Gender-Based IQ and Brain Biometrics Dataset using R programming